-- Two years or more of experience working with children and youth and their families, with responsibility for providing a wide range of client based mental health services.
+- Two years or moreexperience working with children and youth and their families, with responsibility for providing a wide range of community based mental health services.

-- Preference may be given to applicants who have Indigenous heritage (First Nations, Metis or Inuit) with the required combination of education and experience.
+- Preference may be given to applicants who self-identify as First Nations, Métis or Inuit with the required combination of education and experience.

 Please refer to the Job Profile for the full list of willingness/ proviso requirements.

-A Criminal Record Check (CRC) and Criminal Record Review Act Check (CRRA)will berequired.APPLICATION REQUIREMENTS: Cover letter required: NO -
+A Criminal Record Check (CRC) and Criminal Record Review Act Check (CRRA)will berequired.APPLICATION REQUIREMENTS: Cover Letter: NO -

-Please do not submit a cover letter as it will not be reviewed.Resume required: YES -
+Please do not submit a cover letter as it will not be reviewed.Resume: YES -